San Francisco Bay, California USA

 This beautiful bay is the home to many salt ponds.
 Salt is shipped throughout the Western United States.
 One of the largest companies of the 1940’s was the Leslie salt Company.
 It held the most private land of any landowner in the Bay Area during the 40’s.
 Certainly it was a large company and a daily word in many homes.
 How can you forget those dark blue boxes of salt?
 There are also many low salt ponds which are home to the Brine Shrimp.
 The Brine Shrimp provides a large and rich food source for the many shorebirds.
 What a natural resource for the many birds that call the bay home.

 On your next trip to California, check out the beautiful San Francisco Bay.
 It is one of the most productive pieces of natural artwork in the world.
+And while at it, to make the most out of your trip, you should consider visiting the bridge handsfree.
+To make it possible, you can look for san francisco luggage storage and enjoy your trip without any worries.
 It is only fitting that a famous bridge would be built there and that later it would become known as one of the Seven Wonders of the World.
 What a distinction!
 As the world comes to see one of the Seven Wonders of the World, it is my hope that you will discover what is in your own backyard!
 Discover San Francisco Bay!
 Adventure is waiting!